 - 1. No machine, item of plant or equipment is to be operated by any person, unless they have been trained and are authorised to do so. - 2.
 All machine guarding is to be in place and correctly adjusted, prior to machinery being used. - 3.
 Any fault, defect, including damage, or malfunction in any item of machinery, plant, equipment, tool or guard must be reported immediately to the Bursar. - 4.
 No machine, plant or equipment is to be left unattended whilst in motion, unless you are authorised to do so. - 5.
 No machine, plant or equipment is to be cleaned whilst in motion, unless you are authorised to do so. - 6.
 No repairs, maintenance or adjustments to machines, plant or equipment are to be carried out, unless you are authorised to do so. - 7.
 All substances are only to be used in accordance with the written instructions. - 8.
 All substances are to be stored in accordance with the written instructions and are to be returned to the storage after use. - 9.
 All hazard notices or warning signs displayed on the premises are to be obeyed. - 10.
 All notices displayed in the workplace are to be read and you are to ensure that you understand the instructions. - 11.
 All Safety equipment, signs, notices and facilities provided in the interests of Health, Safety and Welfare are to be used or followed and must not be misused or wilfully damaged. - 12.
 Protective clothing, Personal Protective Equipment (PPE) and Safety equipment is to be stored in accordance with the instructions. - 13.
-The work area is to be kept clean and tidy at all times. - 14.
-All waste is to be disposed of in the correct container. - 15.
-All liquid spillages are to be cleaned up immediately & report to the Environment Agency if appropriate. - 16.
-All emergency procedures relevant to your work area are to be obeyed. - 17.
+The Asbestos Register should be checked prior to any work being undertaken. - 14.
+The work area is to be kept clean and tidy at all times. - 15.
+All waste is to be disposed of in the correct container. - 16.
+All liquid spillages are to be cleaned up immediately & report to the Environment Agency if appropriate. - 17.
+All emergency procedures relevant to your work area are to be obeyed. - 18.
 Emergency exits and equipment are not to be obstructed.

-- 18. All external doors are to be kept closed at all times and entry is via the coded keypad entry system. - 19.
-Any use or damage to fire-fighting equipment is to be reported immediately. - 20.
+- 19. All external doors are to be kept closed at all times and entry is via the coded keypad entry system. - 20.
+Any use or damage to fire-fighting equipment is to be reported immediately. - 21.
 Prompt medical assistance must be sought for any injury received at work and the injury must be reported as soon as possible.